 2. Identify Potential Outcomes

-Once you’ve defined the risk, it’s time to consider potential outcomes.
+Once you’ve defined the risk, it’s time to consider cost risk and potential outcomes.
 What are the possible outcomes of this risky decision or situation?
 Again, be as specific as possible.
 In our example of starting a new business, potential outcomes might include things like failing to gain traction and having to shut down within a year, being profitable but only breaking even after five years, or becoming a major success and generating significant returns within three years.

 Be sure to consider both positive and negative outcomes when identifying potential outcomes – after all, the risk always involves some element of uncertainty.